heilandd/NanoPoreSeq/README.md

-# Nanopore Pipeline for Automated Analysis of cDNA Sequencing Data
+# R-Toolbox for Nanopore Pipeline: Automated Analysis of cDNA Sequencing Data

 This script is under construction, we are very grateful for suggestive contributions and ideas.